 All levels of students are welcome in these classes.
 Instruction will be appropriate for each student’s experience and level of ability.

-We offer a full schedule of classes seven days a week for all levels of practitioner, from beginner to advanced.
-Students who are brand new to yoga should begin in the Fundamentals of Asana class or Beginner Series and move to higher level classes at their own pace.
+We offer a full schedule of online classes seven days a week for all levels of practitioner, from beginner to advanced.

 Iyengar Yoga is for everyone.
 No one is too old or too stiff, too fat or thin or tired.
 A Certified Iyengar Yoga Teacher can guide students of all ages and physical conditions to an experience of yoga, which is safe, accessible and rewarding.